Help everyone bring out the best in their dogs.

 I’ve always loved dogs.
-When I was around 7 years old, I took our family dog (Auction) through a town obedience class.
+When I was around 7 years old, I took our family dog (named Auction) through a town obedience class.
 The final week was an obedience competition which was open to the public.
 I came in second to a man with a German Shepherd who had already earned multiple obedience titles.
 To me, coming in second was just as good as winning.

-Fast forward many years, many dogs, many tricks taught.
-I hadn’t thought of becoming a professional dog trainer.
-Then my sister found a puppy on Craig’s List that ‘had to be gone by tonight’.
+Fast forward many years, many dogs, many cues and tricks taught.
+I hadn’t thought of becoming a professional dog trainer until my sister found a puppy on Craig’s List that ‘had to be gone by tonight’.
 It quickly became clear why.
 The puppy was very active, energetic, and needy.
 My sister liked how well behaved my dog was, so turned to me for some training tips.
 I started to think about the previous owner, and how if she had someone to turn to, she wouldn’t have been frantically listing the puppy on a risky website, desperate to find the puppy a new home in the middle of the night.

-That was the start of my journey to becoming a dog trainer.
+That was the start of my journey.

 I decided right then that I was going to officially learn dog training, rather than just winging it like I had been doing.
 I signed up for an obedience instructor course through Penn Foster, and started volunteering at local rescues to gain hands-on experience.
 I completed a dog training mentorship, and then became an instructor at a local company.